Alekhoff/poeTransactionCounter/README.md

 Respective reddit thread:
 https://www.reddit.com/r/pathofexile/comments/6fjm8w/toola_script_i_made_that_shows_how_much_you_spent/?sort=new

-###### NB: This is just a fork that i keep updated because the original is abandoned, all credits go to [DanielTaranger](https://github.com/DanielTaranger/poeTransactionCounter)
+###### NB: This is just a fork that I keep updated because the original is abandoned, all credits go to [DanielTaranger](https://github.com/DanielTaranger/poeTransactionCounter)